 Although the intersection of Dean Martin Drive and Tropicana is said to be dangerous, it is not listed in the Las Vegas Police Department’s “Top 5” most dangerous intersections in the city.
 Those are: Charleston and Lamb with 16 collisions from September 2013 to April 2014; Las Vegas Boulevard and Tropicana with 12 collisions; Decatur and Tropicana with 11 collisions; Tropicana and Koval with 11 collisions; and Rainbow and Tropicana with 9 collisions.

-For a free legal consultation, call (702) 633-3333
+For a free legal consultation, call (855) 605-2959

 CAN I COLLECT DAMAGES IN A SINGLE-CAR CRASH?

-If you are involved in a single-car accident, you may believe that you cannot collect damages such as payment for your medical bills and lost wages.
+If you are involved in a motor car accident, you may believe that you cannot collect damages such as payment for your medical bills and lost wages.
 However, this may not be the case.
 If there is an existing danger that the city does not address, the government may have some liability in the case as well.
 Further, issues like ongoing construction and other obstacles may lead to a single-car accident and place liability on someone other than the driver.